How to save money with a travel credit card

 - Be clear on the limits of your card before you travel – you should already be aware of the facts around your card and know exactly how you should be using it.
 Remember that if you were already budgeting for expenses to keep to the same limit on your travel credit card too.
 This will ensure you aren’t penalised for overspending yourself – as tempting as it might be

 - Always choose to spend in the local currency – you should get the option every time you spend of paying in pounds or the local currency.
 Always choose to pay in the local currency as the conversion will be done with your lender, who will give you a much better rate than the retailer converting from pounds

 - Spend rather than withdraw from an ATM – unless you’re lucky enough to choose a card with absolutely no withdrawal fees, you’re best off avoiding ATM withdrawals altogether and stick to spending on the card instead.
 That way you will only be paying for what you purchase

 - Make repayments every month in full – it’s no good avoiding all those hidden charges if you’re just going to be stung with interest payments after your holiday has finished.
 To make sure you save money in the long run, always pay off your travel credit card in full every month and don’t fall behind on payments

 Welcome to stress-free holiday spending

-Now that you have the best advice to make sure you avoid spending even more without you knowing about it, all that’s left is to go on holiday.
+Now that you have the best tips to make sure you avoid spending even more without you knowing about it, all that’s left is to go on holiday.